Court extends bail of woman who threatened cop in Karachi

 The court while directing the woman to obey traffic laws in the future, extended her bail.
 It may be noted that she was granted bail against security bond of Rs.50,000.

-It may be noted that the woman was caught on camera while threatening and abusing the traffic cop, last week, when she was stopped in Karachi’s area of Khayaban-e-Shahbaz of DHA over violating traffic laws.
+It may be noted that the woman was caught on camera threatening and abusing the traffic cop last week, when she was stopped in Karachi’s area of Khayaban-e-Shahbaz of DHA over violating traffic laws.

 The woman had threatened, misbehaved and used foul language against the policeman, who asked to show her license or the CNIC over traffic rules violations.